 For a cash advance check to be issued on a Friday, the cash advance form must be turned in to the Office of Student Involvement by the preceding Monday afternoon.
-If a cash advance is needed prior to Friday, the form must be submitted the preceding Tuesday morning.
+If a cash advance is needed prior to Friday, the form must be submitted two weeks prior.

 Following the trip, a Travel Expense Report must be submitted with all receipts and any leftover money from the advance.
-If travel expenses exceeded the amount of the advance, the club sport coach or advisor requesting the advance will be reimbursed for the amount in excess.
+If travel expenses exceeded the amount of the advance, the sports club coach or advisor requesting the advance will be reimbursed for the amount in excess.

-HOSTING AND EVENT WITH ALCOHOL
+HOSTING AN EVENT WITH ALCOHOL

-Student organizations that intend to host social events at which alcohol is present must adhere to the guidelines outlined in the Student Handbook..
+Student organizations that intend to host social events at which alcohol is present must adhere to the guidelines outlined in the Student Handbook.
 The Division of Campus Life should be consulted for policy interpretation and clarification.
 Student organizations that violate the College’s Alcohol Policy should expect to receive sanctions as outlined in this code.
 See the section on POLICY FOR STUDENT ORGANIZATION EVENTS INVOLVING ALCOHOL which is found under Student Code of Conduct

 Make Copies/Send Faxes/Mailings

 Copies, faxes, and mailings can be made at Reprographic and Bulk Mail Services in Marquis Hall.
 Reprographic Services can be reached at ext.
 5015.
-Reprographic charges will be billed to the club sport’s Student Government Account.
+Reprographic charges will be billed to the sports club’s Student Government Account.

 Health and Safety

 The health and fitness level of individuals participating in sports clubs is their own responsibility.
 The Department of Recreation Services strongly suggests that each participant be aware of his/her limitations and take appropriate actions.
 Club officers and coaches can assist participants by reminding them of their individual responsibility in this matter.
-Please note that ALL Risk Level I sports clubs are restricted from full activity (see details in Appendix B) until informational letters are sent to parents of each member of the team listed on the roster.
+Please note that ALL Risk Level I sports clubs are restricted from full activity (see details in Appendix C) until informational letters are sent to parents of each member of the team listed on the roster.
 Procedures for handling and reporting accidents are located on the back of each Incident Report Form (See APPENDIX F).

 Lafayette College assumes no responsibility to pay for or underwrite the cost of medical care given to members of sports clubs teams in connection with injuries sustained in club practice or competition.

-2. In the event of a personal injury relating to practice, home or away competition or vehicular accident, an Incident Report Form (see APPENDIX E) should be filled out and submitted to the Department of Recreation Services within 24 hours.
+2. In the event of a personal injury relating to practice, home or away competition or vehicular accident, an Incident Report Form (see APPENDIX F) should be filled out and submitted to the Department of Recreation Services within 24 hours.

 3. When the injured person requires follow-up care (non-emergency) an appointment should be made with the College physician at Bailey Health Center.
 The injured athlete will be advised regarding when they should return to practice and competitions by the College physician.
 In certain cases athletes may be given a “referral” to the Sports Medicine Office.
 In this case, the athlete must present their Incident Report Form to the Sports Medicine staff during the first appointment.

 4. Sports clubs should carry a first aid kit with them to practice and competitions.
 Risk Level I sports clubs have additional requirements for medically qualified persons to administer care at practices and games such as an Certified Athletic Trainer, EMT, MD, or RN..
-(See APPENDIX B).
+(See APPENDIX C).

 5. The coach or club president (in the absence of a coach) is responsible for having at least one individual who is certified in American Red Cross CPR at every practice and competition.
 Training will be made available through the Lafayette College Department of Recreation Services.